On Gizatullin's Problem for quartic surfaces of Picard rank $2$: Introduction

 Let us briefly explain the strategy of the proof of Theorem~\ref{introthm}.
-Our main tool is a special version of the Sarkisov program for Calabi-Yau pairs, which is particularly convenient in the context of Gizatullin’s problem.
+Our main tool is a special version of the Sarkisov program for Calabi-Yau pairs.
 The classical Sarkisov program allows one to factorize any birational self-map of $\PP^n$ as a composition of simple birational maps between Mori fiber spaces, called \emph{Sarkisov links} (see Section~\ref{section:birational} for details).
-The special version for Calabi-Yau pairs allows one to factorize any Cremona transformation of $\PP^3$ stabilizing a quartic surface $S\subset \PP^3$ as a composition of \emph{volume preserving} Sarkisov links.
+The special version for Calabi-Yau pairs allows one to factorize any \emph{volume preserving} birational self-map of a Calabi-Yau pair of the form $(\PP^n, D)$ as a composition of volume preserving Sarkisov links.
+We refer to Subsection~\ref{Subsection:CYpairs} for the definition of Calabi-Yau pair and volume preserving birational maps.
+Here, we only mention that when $S \subset \PP^3$ is a smooth quartic surface, the pair $(\PP^3, S)$ is a \emph{canonical} Calabi-Yau pair.
+In this special case, a Cremona transformation of $\PP^3$ is volume preserving for the pair $(\PP^3, S)$ if and only if it restricts to an automorphism of $S$ (see Remark~\ref{rem:decomposition_group}).
+This feature makes this special version of the Sarkisov program particularly convenient in the context of Gizatullin’s problem.
 The volume preserving condition imposes strong restrictions.
 In particular, it forces the first link in the decomposition to start with the blowup of a curve $C\subset S$ (Proposition~\ref{CinS}).
 While curves in $\PP^3$ whose blowups initiate Sarkisov links are not completely classified yet, a key technical result that we prove is the following classification of space curves \emph{contained in smooth quartic surfaces with Picard rank $2$} whose blowups initiate Sarkisov links.

 \begin{introprop}[=Proposition~\ref{prop:blancLamyCurves}] Let $C\subset \PP^3$ be a (possibly singular) curve of arithmetic genus $p_a$ and degree $d$ lying on a smooth quartic surface with Picard rank $2$, and denote by $X \to \PP^3$ the blowup of $\PP^3$ along $C$.
-If $X \to \PP^3$ initiates a Sarkisov link, then $X$ is weak Fano (i.e.\ $-K_X$ is nef and big) and
+If $X \to \PP^3$ initiates a Sarkisov link, then $X$ is weak Fano (i.e., $-K_X$ is nef and big) and

 \end{introprop}